Data Sources in Plecto

-To add an external data source, go to Data management > Data sources > + New data source and choose a system from the list you want to integrate.
-Not all integrations follow the same procedure for connecting to Plecto.
+- Choose a system you want to integrate.
+Not all integrations follow the same configuration process.
 Follow the steps on your screen or find our integration guides to help you set up.

-Be aware: Filtering is case-sensitive, therefore, make sure to type in the filtering parameters exactly as they are registered in the column fields.
+Filtering is case-sensitive, therefore, make sure to type in the filtering parameters exactly as they appear in the data source.

 What to do if your data source has stopped importing data or there is an error?

-- If there is an error on the imported data, a red triangle will be displayed on the right side of each registration.
-Hover the mouse over the red triangle to see more information on the error.
+- If there is an error with the imported data, a red triangle will be displayed on the right side of each registration.
+Hover the cursor over the red triangle to see more information about the error.

 - If there is an error, follow this troubleshooting guide on how to refresh your credentials, and please do not hesitate to contact our support team should you need any help.

 Learn how to build formulas in Plecto